Undergraduate degree course in Artificial Intelligence and Computer Science BSc with a year in industry – GG74:

 - Required subjects and grades:

 - A level Mathematics or Computing/Computer Science.
-Minimum Mathematics requirement: grade B GCSE
+Minimum Mathematics requirement: grade B GCSE.
+You must also pass the practical element of any reformed science A levels which include Biology, Chemistry and Physics taught from 2015.

 General Studies or Critical Thinking not accepted.